-We have audited the accompanying special purpose financial statements of the governmental activities and major fund of Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) (the "School"), (a component unit of the School Board of Miami-Dade County), as of and for the fiscal year ended June 30, 2015, and the related notes to the special purpose financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying special purpose financial statements of the governmental activities and major fund of Lincoln-Marti Charter Schools, Inc. (International Campus Charter School) (the "School"), (a component unit of the School Board of Miami-Dade County), as of and for the fiscal years ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.